ropenscilabs/tif/README.md

 Representations of a text corpus, document term matrix, and tokenized text are included.
 The tokenized text format is extensible to include other annotations.
-There are two versions of the corpus and tokens objects; packages should accept both and return or coerce to at least one of these.
+There are two versions of the corpus and tokens objects; packages should accept and return at least one of these.

 **corpus** (data frame) - A valid corpus data frame object is a data frame with at least two columns.
 The first column